lkesteloot/unsong/unsong-2.md

 I suggest that He is the latter.
 A jellyfish is a primitive and ignorant animal, unworthy to be compared to the glories of God.
 But a warship is mighty and inspires awe, and divine comparisons are entirely suitable; indeed, God may be the only thing worthy of being compared to it.
 For it is written, “The LORD alone is worthy of warship.”

-—From “A Call To Arms”, by Aaron Smith-Teller<br/>
+   -—From “A Call To Arms”, by Aaron Smith-Teller

-Submitted for the January 2017 issue of the [i]Stevensite Standard[/i]<br/>
+   -Submitted for the January 2017 issue of the [i]Stevensite Standard[/i]

-Rejected with extreme prejudice by editor Erica Lowry
+   -Rejected with extreme prejudice by editor Erica Lowry [/blockquote]

-[/blockquote]
 #### I.

 It’s hard for me to imagine what it must have been like to be alive in ’69, to see the demons spill forth from the ground and the angels descend from the clouds.